 We all know that the good things in life are not for free.
 And certainly, there are no free lunches in this day and age.

-And so it is with medical aid schemes.
+And so it is with medical aid schemes and preventative screening tests.
 Every claim lodged by a member is reimbursed from the contributions paid by all members of the scheme.
 The question often asked is why does the medical aid not pay for cleaning of teeth, pap smears, prostate exams, mammograms and other preventative benefits.

 The answer is simple, but not favoured.
 Members can have almost any healthcare benefit they want.
 But – they will have to pay for it themselves by way of higher contributions.
 Higher contributions often cause some members to question the value add that they get and if unaffordable or not worth it, they resign, or move to another medical aid scheme.
 When such healthy members resign, they leave behind the less healthy, higher claiming members that must then finance their own health needs without any cross-subsidisation.